fasiha/ebisu.js/README.md

 ## Building

-I use [yarn](https://yarnpkg.com), but you don’t have to.

-We use `tape` for tests: run `yarn test` (or `npm test`).
+We use `tape` for tests: run `npm test`.
 This consumes `test.json`, which came from the [Ebisu Python reference implementation](https://fasiha.github.io/ebisu/).

 The version of this repo matches the Python reference’s.

-We use Browserify followed by Google Closure Compiler to minify Ebisu for the browser (and the interactive components of the website). `Makefile` coordinates the builds—I prefer `make` to yarn scripts because Google Closure Compiler takes a few seconds to run, and `make` easily ensures it’s only run when it needs to.
+We use Browserify followed by Google Closure Compiler to minify Ebisu for the browser (and the interactive components of the website). `Makefile` coordinates the builds—I prefer `make` to npm scripts because Google Closure Compiler takes a few seconds to run, and `make` easily ensures it’s only run when it needs to.

 ## Acknowledgements